-Oliver Marin, a young Campus Crusade for Christ staff member from Panama, had spent months praying, recruiting Panamanian students and making preparations for the 10-day ministry trip to campuses in the Dominican Republic.
+Oliver Marin, a young Cru staff member from Panama, had spent months praying, recruiting Panamanian students and making preparations for the 10-day ministry trip to campuses in the Dominican Republic.

 For the first time in the history of Panama, a team of students and staff members were sent to another country with the message of Christ.
 The team hit the ground running, meeting students and talking about Jesus, expecting God to do big things.
 But what awaited them at the end of their trip surprised even Oliver.

 While on the campus of Universidad Autonoma Santa Domingo (UASD) in the Dominican Republic, Oliver befriended the president of UASD.
 Oliver spoke with the president about what his team of 18 students from Panama was doing in the Dominican Republic.
 Their shared interest in teaching students values and principles quickly connected them.

 When Oliver told him that his team wanted to host a concert and party for the students on campus, the president canceled the cultural event slated for the next night and turned over the venue to the team and their cause.

 The next night, Thursday, students rolled into the party.
 Oliver, who sings in a band back in Panama, and several others entertained the audience of 400 by playing several sets of popular secular songs.
 The band skillfully weaved their personal faith stories in between music sets.